 Steps toward statistical significance

-If a regression analysis makes sense for your project, the first thing you will need is a hypothesis (remember those?).
+If a regression analysis makes sense for your project, the first step is to write a hypothesis (remember those?).
 The hypothesis is your best guess about the relationship between two or more factors.
 For instance, if you want to know the relationship between income and education level, you'll want to write down what you think the results will be based on your experience, existing research, and (sometimes) gut instinct.
-In this case, the hypothesis might say, "Individuals with a college degree will have higher incomes than those without one."

 The second thing you'll need is lots and lots of participants.
 For statistical significance, the bigger the sample size, the more likely you can be confident in your results.
-Also, you'll want to ensure a lot of variety in your sample.
+Also, you'll want to ensure that there are many different types of people in your sample.
 For example, suppose you're looking at race/ethnicity and test scores.
 If your data includes 995 white people and five people of color, odds are your results will be incorrect because of the lack of racial and ethnic diversity.
-Also, if almost everyone in the study scored 90% or higher on the exam, then there is not enough variety in test scores to get accurate results.

 The third thing you'll need is lots of other data.
-When isolating the relationship between two factors, we want also to consider all the other things that could influence the results.
-For instance, to understand the relationship between test scores and race/ethnicity, we also have to account for what else may influence test scores, such as classroom ratios, zip codes, gender, household income, and a whole bunch more!
-Without including these factors, there's a higher risk of getting incorrect results.
+When figuring out the relationship between two things, we must consider all the other factors that could influence our results.
+For instance, in the education and income example, we would need lots of data on zip codes, gender, race/ethnicity, parents' income, and a whole bunch more to ensure that education level is the main factor influencing income.
+Without including these additional variables, there's a higher risk of getting incorrect results.

 When statistical significance isn't...significant

-In most cases, the nonprofit clients I work with do not need to worry about statistical significance because their projects don't meet the criteria described above.
+In most cases, the nonprofit clients I work with do not need to worry about statistical significance.
 For instance, many organizations are seeking answers to open-ended questions, such as:

 - What do our clients think about our new program?